 The concept is that 80% of an employee’s time is to be focused on their primary job.
-20% of their time is allowed for exploration of passionate interests as side projects.
-The only requirement is that the side project benefit Google somehow.
+20% of their time is allowed for the exploration of passionate interests as side projects.
+The only requirement is that the side project benefits Google somehow.

 As this idea has been observed, researchers conclude that employees are more creative and productive when the 80-20 rule is utilized.

-I understand that most of us don’t have a workplace environment where every 1 out-of every 5 cumulative workdays are to be dedicated to side projects.
+I understand that most of us don’t have a workplace environment where every 1 out of every 5 cumulative workdays is to be dedicated to side projects.

 If you don’t work at a company like Google, you must personally dedicate yourself to a creative outlet and make sure to allow enough time for that outlet.

-Why is it so important for us to give our brains, bodies, and emotions a change of pace?
+Why is it so important for us to give our brains, bodies, and emotions a break from work?